Autonomous SmartDesk First Class Review

 First class warranty?

 Like the other attributes described above, the warranty on the First Class desk doesn’t seem to have a “signature line” distinction from the company’s SmartDesk 2 Business Edition desks.
 It’s the same five years on the base and zero on the desktop.
 But that’s still better than the one year warranty on the Home Edition desks.
+For more information on warranties, be sure to read our primer on How to Compare Warranties on Standing Desks.

 In the spectrum of Autonomous’ product line we suppose it’s OK to name this desk “First Class,” although that isn’t really saying much when comparing to other desks in its price range.
 The marketing team needs to audit their own website and decide what specifications they’re going to claim for this product.
 In text they claim 220 lb weight lift capacity and 1.6 inches-per-second transit speed, while in drawings on the Specifications tab they claim 330 lbs and 2.3 ips.
 They also claim that the bases can be purchased in black, white or grey, but the shopping cart only shows the option of black or grey.
 White is a very unpopular color for bases in the US, while black is purchased two-thirds of the time, so this is another head scratcher for us.